 One of the greatest benefits of yoga is posture improvement.
 Studies have shown that practicing yoga not only increases body awareness, but lengthens your spine and strengthens your core.
 If you’re sitting behind a desk for 8 hours a day, you probably find yourself hunched over your keyboard from time to time.
 But by practicing yoga regularly, you can train your body to uphold a correct sitting position while improving your overall back health.

 Practicing yoga isn’t just about working out; it’s about embodying an overall healthy lifestyle.
 Yoga and nutrition go hand in hand.
 But maintaining a healthy and balanced diet isn’t just part of living a yoga lifestyle.
 It should be a fundamental part of everyone’s life.
 Unfortunately, however, nutrition often falls on the backburner.
 If you study or work from home, it’s easy to get caught up in unhealthy habits and unnecessary snacking.
-Consuming a balanced diet will not only improve your yoga practice, but will also add holistic value to your life, leaving you with more energy and less stress.
+Consuming a balanced diet will not only improve your yoga practice but will also add holistic value to your life, leaving you with more energy and less stress.

 Are you interested to learn more about how you can boost your productivity?
 Check out our latest blog post on how to improve your self-management.
+Follow CanScribe on Facebook for more tips on workplace productivity and wellness.